AkshatJain20092002/Vision-Transformers/README.md

 ## Results

 The output of the "ViT Transformers" project is the ability to detect and classify images from the CIFAR-10 dataset into one of the ten predefined classes.
 These classes include objects like airplanes, automobiles, birds, cats, deer, dogs, frogs, horses, ships, and trucks.
-The model's output is a prediction of the class label for each input image, indicating the object category it belongs to.